LBNL-UCB-STI/IMPACTS/README.md

 - Map these relationships to ISRM grid cells
 - Process BEAM emission data for air quality analysis

+### Data Sources

+The InMAP ISRM (Intervention Source-Receptor Matrix) is downloaded based on configuration, with the default location being:
+- **S3 Bucket**: `s3://inmap-model/isrm_v1.2.1.zarr/`
+- **Version**: v1.2.1

+This ISRM matrix is then combined with the NOx-to-NO2 matrix calculated in-house to produce the final source-receptor relationships for air quality analysis.

 ## Installation #WIP

 ```bash